SivaTejaswiIrkm/EC602-hw2/README.md

-IOS application using swift and xcode.
+IOS application using swift and Xcode.